Before you begin

 The Relativity viewer, depending on the version of Relativity, instance settings, and infrastructure, has a maximum file size that it is able to display in the viewer.
 These documents are candidates for external markups.

-- Identify and set aside these documents for external markups by creating a saved search to filter on file size
+- Identify and set aside these documents for external markups by creating a saved search.
+Most commonly, the search is created to filter on file size.

 - Using this search, the documents can be flagged for external review using the 'Edit' mass action.